Vinimoura/hello-world/README.md

 # hello-world
-Iniciate programing life
+Iniciate programing life.
-Hi, My name is Vinicius i have a graduation in Mechanical Engineering with especialization in maintenance 4.0 and now looking foward to get into the world of programming so i can add to my toolbox some knowledge about the universe of computing.
+Hi, My name is Vinicius and I graduated in Mechanical Engineering.
+For shcolarship development at this moment I'm attending to an especialization on maintenance 4.0 and looking foward to get into the world of programming so I can add to my toolbox some knowledge about the universe of computing.